mnezh/cloudtalkative/README.md

 # QA Automation Assignment

-This project contains automated API, E2E, and performance tests built with Playwright and TypeScript.
+This project contains implementation of the [assignment](ASSIGNMENT.md): automated API, E2E, and performance tests built with Playwright and TypeScript.

 It is configured to use ESLint and Prettier for code quality and automatic formatting.

 ## Requirements

 - Node.js version 24 or higher
 - npm (included with Node.js)
-- Internet connection to install dependencies
+- k6 Load Testing Tool (See [Installation Instructions](https://grafana.com/docs/k6/latest/set-up/install-k6/))

 ## Project setup